 It may seem counter-intuitive to surprise a nervous dog, but the idea is not to let your dog spend time thinking about their routine problem habits.
 Side-step confidence draining situations by trying to introduce a range of activities that keeps their mind ticking.
 Shaking up routines works as a way to reprogram your dog into being more confident.
 Show your dog that unexpected situations can be interesting and undaunting.

-Most of the time, dogs turn out to be more confident if their lives are organised.
+Most of the time, dogs turn out to be more confident if their lives are organized.
 A shy dog will be pushed out of their comfort zone by anything different from the usual routine.
 However, with care and compassion, your dog may benefit greatly from shaking up their routine.
 Change up times for walks, have a different friend come by at different times, surprise with special treats and your dog’s confidence will improve as they learn to expect the unexpected.

 Increase Your Communication

 Teaching your dog new skills easily allows you to produce a powerful language with your dog.
-This is helpful in teaching your dog to trust and rely upon your judgement and not just their own.
+This is helpful in teaching your dog to trust and rely upon your judgment and not just their own.
 Once you learn to progress an apt language with your dog through your body language and tone of voice, you can achieve control over your dog’s more negative behaviors.
 In this way, you will be more confident in communicating with your dog when they are feeling unconfident.

 Getting your dog’s confidence is a big step in making them more confident.
 Signs of a confident dog are when they communicate happily with their owners.
 Sympathetic obedience training and time spent learning to communicate effectively with your dog helps you to guide your pet easily.
 When nervous or worried your dog will get through things more quickly knowing that you are by their side.